 Increase demand for building materials and products that are extracted and manufactured within the region, thereby supporting the use of indigenous resources and reducing the environmental impacts resulting from transportation.

-SGM, Inc certifies the materials manufactured in Dallas, TX; Plant City, FL; Corona, CA; and Pompano Beach, FL.
+SGM, Inc certifies the materials manufactured in Dallas, TX; Plant City, FL and Pompano Beach, FL.
 If your project is within a 500-mile radius of these locations, the products are considered to be locally produced material and would help contribute to earning MR credit 5.1 and 5.2 – Regional Materials.

 Reduce the number of indoor air contaminants that are odorous, potentially irritating and / or harmful to the comfort and well being of installers and occupants.